 Frequently Asked Questions

-You can use any nut or seed butter instead of peanut butter at a 1:1 ratio.
+You can use any creamy nut or seed butter instead of peanut butter at a 1:1 ratio.

 Yes!
 You can use honey, agave syrup or date syrup in place of the maple syrup at a 1:1 ratio.